MESKONE0722/hydra-pool/README.md

 cd Hydra-Pool
 docker compose up -d
 ```

+The above will make a grafana dashboard available on
+`localhost:3000`.
+You need to click on `dashboards` menu on the
+left.
+There are two dashboards provided out of the box. `Pool` and
+`Users and Hashrate`.

+#### Pool Dashboard

+The `Pool` dashboard shows the hashrate of the pool, the shares per
+second, max difficulty reached by any of the workers.
+It also charts
+the total number of users and workers in the pool over time.

+#### Users and Hashrate Dashboard

+This dashboard shows the stats for a selected user.
+For privacy, the
+user needs to enter their bitcoin address used in their ASIC
+configuration.
+There is a text input box at the top of the dashboard
+where this btc address has to be entered.

+Once the user has provided their btc address, they will be shown the
+total hashrate of the all their workers as well as individual hashrate
+for all their workers.
+They can also filter their workers by selecting
+specific workers from the workers drop down on the top.

+### Public Dashboard

 To provide public facing dashboard, we recommend using nginx/apache as
 a reverse proxy and running the dashboard as a system service.